 “I was born into a family of eight generations of Chinese medical doctors.
 Since my childhood, carrying the family tradition and becoming an acupuncturist was my destination.
 I grew up around and learned a lot from my late grandfather, Professor Meishen Zhou, who was a very well known Chinese medical doctor and acupuncturist throughout China and Southeastern Asian countries.
 After I worked as a Medical Doctor in China for a few years, I have been enjoying teaching and practicing acupuncture and Chinese medicine in the United States since 1995.

-“I specialize in active seniors and geriatrics, but I can and do treat all ages and all issues.
-I have a special interest in pain, including fibromyalgia and neuropathy, recovery from stroke, and general arthritic pain.
+“I have a special interest in active seniors and geriatrics, but I can and do treat all ages and all issues.
+I have a extended training in treating pain, including fibromyalgia and neuropathy, recovery from stroke, and general arthritic pain.
 I am very effective treating traumatic injury, as well as chronic conditions such as allergy,migraine and both rheumatoid and osteoarthritis.
 I effectively treat tinnitis and Meniere's syndrome.
 I have successfully treated many digestive issues including IBS and ulcerative colitis.
 I am also experienced in weight loss and smoking cessation with great results.

 Acupuncturist, PhD, MSAOM, LAc

 “Most of the time, we want to be treated fairly and equally.
 In Dr. Jane Hsu's practice, you will be treated fairly, but not equally, because each one is different.
 Dr. Hsu evaluates and recognizes individuality of each person's condition and develops a treatment plan that best fits your needs.